-The first book focuses on the global and imperial roots of Gunnar Myrdal's An American Dilemma (1944), a text commissioned and funded by the Carnegie Corporation and one of the most famous texts identified with post-World-War-II transformation of U.S. civil rights.
-Detailing networks of U.S. philanthropic managers and their advisers and social researchers analyzing white-black relations in colonial Africa and the United States, the book provides a genesis story to Myrdal’s 1944 text that is less about racial equality in the U.S. (as many Americans would like to remember the study) and more about racial control across the Atlantic.
+The first book details the global and imperial roots to Gunnar Myrdal's An American Dilemma (1944).
+This genesis story is less about racial equality in the U.S. (as many Americans would like to remember the study) and more about racial control across the Atlantic.

-The second book explores when and why elite foundations such as the Rockefeller, Carnegie, and Ford foundations became especially invested in the U.S. civil rights movement.
-Much as with the first book, the second book project moves beyond idealized and hegemonic images of these private foundations chartered to provide the human, fallible, and imperfect reasons why, when, and how these foundation leaders became particularly engaged with white-black relations in the 20th century.
+The second book, for which I am now writing the proposal, details when and why elite foundations such as the Rockefeller, Carnegie, and Ford foundations became particularly invested in the U.S. civil rights movement.
+Much as with the first book, this second project moves beyond idealized and hegemonic images of these private foundations to provide the human, fallible, and imperfect reasons why, when, and how these organizations became especially engaged with white-black relations in the 20th century.

 “Reassessing Hannah Arendt’s ‘Reflections on Little Rock’ (1959),” Law, Culture, and the Humanities 10(1) (Feb.
 2014).